mjfelis/zen-demo/content/en/faq/_index.md

 You can contribute by participating in specification discussions, providing feedback, contributing open-source implementations, joining working groups, or supporting through donations.
 All contributions help build a trusted, privacy-focused digital ecosystem.

+### 📌 11.
+When the Verana Network will launch?

+Testnet launch date is April 30, 2025.
+Mainnet is supposed to launch on Q1, 2026.

 For further questions or information, please reach out directly to our community channels.